vibe-d/webchat-tutorial/tutorial/tutorial.md

 Introduction
 ------------

 This tutorial has been somewhat inspired by the recent [Rust in Detail: Writing Scalable Chat Service from Scratch][rust-tutorial] tutorial.
-However, it is set up at a slightly higher abstraction level, leveraging the functionality of vibe.d, such as its HTTP server, the WebSocket handler, the Redis client, or its high level web application framework.
-For this reason we'll touch the features of the language on a higher level, without going into every detail.
+However, it is set up at a slightly higher abstraction level, leveraging the functionality of vibe.d, such as its HTTP server, the WebSocket handler, the Redis client, and its high level web application framework.
+For this reason we'll touch the features of the language at a higher level, without going into every little detail.
 The goal is to give a good overview of the application development side of D and vibe.d, leaving the peculiarities of implementing low level library functionality to more advanced tutorials.

-The most important thing is to show that fast and memory safe code can actually be beautifully clean and concise, and (hopefully) easy to understand.
-I personally think D has made a lot of good choices in this area.
-Now if it would just get a proper memory safe borrowing concept (there is a proof-of-concept library implementation in vibe.d, but it really needs better language support: [`makeIsolated`](http://vibed.org/api/vibe.core.concurrency/makeIsolated))...

 Note: For this tutorial, the [DMD compiler](http://dlang.org/download.html), as well as the [DUB package manager](http://code.dlang.org/download) are assumed to be installed and available in `PATH`.